axel05869/Wifi-Grab/README.md

 # Wifi-Password-Grabber
-A simple powershell script to get all the saved wifi password from a computer and send the output to your gmail.
+A simple powershell script to get all the saved wifi password from a computer and send the output through gmail.

+### Powershell Script
+ - edit the script and provide the email to be use to send and receive the output

+### Rubber Ducky Payload
+ - open the text file to view the GUIDE on how to use it.